kuanb/kuanb.github.io/_posts/2019-07-02-gpkg-write-from-geopandas.md

 comments: true
 ---

-TL;DR There's a bug with GeoPandas that results in GeoPackage files losing their FID, as captured in (this issue)[https://github.com/geopandas/geopandas/issues/1035].
+TL;DR There's a bug with GeoPandas that results in GeoPackage files losing their FID, as captured in [this issue](https://github.com/geopandas/geopandas/issues/1035).
 The issue lies in the read step, which fails to capture that the `fid` value has been shifted from a property in the `index` value held by the `id` key.

 ## Introduction